alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 [**Asset CleanUp**](https://wordpress.org/plugins/wp-asset-clean-up/) - FREE

 This plugin is cool as it allows you to disable JS/CSS on specific pages.
-For example, the JetBlog plugin I bought for the blog page and WP Forms are loaded on every page.
+For example, the JetBlog plugin I bought for the blog page and WP Form on my contact page are actually loaded on every page in my site.
 I have disabled these except on the pages they are needed, thus reducing the number of assets each page has to load.

-### Security
+### Security Plugins

 [**Loginizer**](https://wordpress.org/plugins/loginizer/) - FREE